camunda/camunda-docs-manual/content/reference/rest/process-definition/post-restart-process-instance-async.md

     <td>400</td>
     <td>application/json</td>
     <td>
-      In case following parameters are missing: instructions, processDefinitionId, activityId or transitionId, processInstanceIds or processInstanceQuery, an exception of type <code>InvalidRequestException</code> is returned.
+      In case following parameters are missing: instructions, activityId or transitionId, processInstanceIds or historicProcessInstanceQuery, an exception of type <code>InvalidRequestException</code> is returned.
 See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.
     </td>
   </tr>
 </table>